Mozart409/mozart409-icons/README.md

 # Mozart409 Icons

 My personal choice of existing themes combined into one.
-Based on Ayu Icons with my own modifications and additions
+Based on Ayu Icons with my own modifications and additions.

 ## Screenshots